zzzprojects/docs/entityframework-extensions.net/pages/articles/exception-unknown-error-258.md

 - [Azure Max DTU](https://github.com/dotnet/SqlClient/issues/1530#issuecomment-1089243719): [oyvos](https://github.com/oyvost) mentioned that this error commonly occurs when Azure reaches the DTU limit.
 - [MARS Enabled](https://github.com/dotnet/SqlClient/issues/422): [pawelpabich](https://github.com/pawelpabich) mentioned having this issue when he has MARS enabled.
 In his case, he simply turned it off.
 - [Transaction Scope](https://github.com/dotnet/SqlClient/issues/647#issuecomment-1602980797): [tobyreid](https://github.com/tobyreid) mentioned this issue was due to using `TransactionScope`.
 In his case, he removed the `TransactionScope`, although increasing the command timeout might also fix it.
+- **Automatic Index Tuning:** Another cause we’ve seen reported is when **“Automatic Index Tuning”** was enabled in Azure.
+This feature automatically created several poorly performing indexes, which made performance worse instead of better.
+Honestly, a system (or AI) should only *suggest* indexes—never create them for you.
+Never trust any system to be smarter than you when it comes to designing indexes.
+In that case, simply removing the bad indexes and turning off the option fixed the problem.

 ## Conclusion